Good lighting

-High-quality lighting and good visual design of the working environment are preconditions for clear and fatigue-free vision.
-These factors generate a sense of well-being and motivation to perform.
+High-quality lighting and good visual design of the working environment are preconditions for clear and fatigue-free work.
+These factors have a decisive influence on people's well-being and willingness to perform.

 Lighting with daylight